kali/lackr/doc/getting-started.md

 ; </script>
 ```

-And as lackr also look for markup in JSON files...
+And as Lackr also look for markup in JSON files...

 ```
 % curl ${BACKEND}ex2-esi2.json